ScribesZone/scribeszone.staruml-modelscript/README.md

 * Windows: C:\Users\<user>\AppData\Roaming\StarUML\extensions\user
 * ~/.config/StarUML/extensions/user

-Select the directory suited to your OS and in a shell windows enter:
+Select the directory suited to your OS and enter the following commands in a shell window:

     cd the_config_dir_as_mentioned_above
     git clone https://github.com/ScribesZone/scribeszone.staruml-modelscript